 At the time of this writing, I ended up building TensorFlow 0.12 from the tip-of-tree sources on GitHub as the latest development version (0.12) fixes some compatibility issues with macOS 10.12.
-The full instructions for installing TensorFlow from source can be found here, so I won't repeat them.

 You can build TensorFlow without GPU support since neither OpenCL or CUDA are supported on iOS.
 When running the